PMO (Project Management Office): definition, roles and tools

 PMO: definition

-The acronym PMO refers to both the project management department as a whole and the person who is responsible for it.
+💡 The acronym PMO stands for Project Management Office, and refers to both the project management department as a whole and the person who is responsible for it (in this case, it stands for Project Management Officer).

-Therefore, we can define these concepts as the department or person responsible for ensuring that project management is carried out efficiently and optimally, in relation to the set objectives.
+Therefore, we can define these concepts as the department or person responsible for the proper management of projects in relation to the set objectives.

 What is the difference between a project manager and a PMO?